JetBrains-Research/coqpilot/README.md

 ### Model configuration

-As mentioned in the previous section, at the moment, four services are supported.
+As mentioned in the previous section, at the moment, six proof providers are supported.

-By default, only `PredefinedProofs` and `OpenAI` services are enabled.
+By default, only `PredefinedProofs` and `OpenAI` providers are enabled.
 The first one tries `auto.` tactic and the second one has one model -- `gpt-3.5`.
-Models for other services are defaulted with empty arrays.
-That denotes that we do not create any models from these services.
+Models for other proof providers are defaulted with empty arrays.
+That denotes that we do not create any models from these providers.

-Each and every service is configured with an array of independent models.
+Each and every provider is configured with an array of independent models.
 This was made to easily experiment with different models and their parameters.

-The simplest service to configure is `PredefinedProofs`:
+The simplest provider to configure is `PredefinedProofs`:
 ```json
 {
     "coqpilot.predefinedProofsModelsParameters": [